jians10/Interactive-Lab-Hub/Lab 2/README.md

 \*\*\***Take a video of your PiClock.**\*\*\*

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.
+maybe I can add a clear info of current time on the top left of the screen

 # Prep for Part 2